j4cobgarby/j4cobgarby.github.io/blog/_posts/2024-07-22-A-Card-Game.md

 of our own rules to it over time.
 I think it's a little like Uno, conceptually, although I've never played Uno.

 I've tried to write the rules in an unambiguous format, a little like pseudocode.
 I couldn't think of a simpler structure to explain the rules.
-The _Setup_ section makes several definitions.
+The _Setup_ section makes several definitions, and then you simply have to understand the structure in the following section, in addition to the effects and conditions of a handful of special Power Cards.

 ## Brief Overview